sshniro/zap-docs/source/includes/welcome.md

 This document provides example guides & API definitions for ZAP APIs.
 You can view code examples in the dark area to the right; switch the programming language of the examples with the tabs on the top right.
-If anything is missing or seems incorrect, please check the [GitHub issues](https://github.com/zaproxy/zaproxy/issues) for existing known issues or create a new issue in the Github repository.
+If anything is missing or seems incorrect, please check the [FAQs](https://github.com/zaproxy/zaproxy/wiki/FAQtoplevel) or the
+[GitHub issues](https://github.com/zaproxy/zaproxy/issues) for existing known issues.
+Also, if you are new to ZAP, then check out the [getting started guide](https://github.com/zaproxy/zaproxy/releases/download/2.4.0/ZAPGettingStartedGuide-2.4.pdf) to learn the basic concepts behind ZAP.

-Following are some of the features provided by ZAP:
+The following are some of the features provided by ZAP:

 * Intercepting Proxy
 * Active and Passive Scanners